 4. Application process: Students must submit applications for the TRI Fellowship through the Yale Student Grants Database.
 The deadline for submissions is Friday, February 22nd, 2013 at 5 pm.
 Applicants must discuss their proposals with an F&ES faculty member/advisor, whose approval of the submitted proposal must be certified by the applicant on the application.
 Applicants are also strongly encouraged to discuss their proposals with an in-country sponsor or collaborator.
-If applicants have any questions about the TRI proposal process or would like comments on drafts of their proposal, Master’s students should contact Philip Marshall or make an appointment to stop by the TRI office, which is located at 301 Prospect Street, room 202 (ph: 203-432-3660); and Doctoral students should contact Carol Carpenter or come by her office hours.
+If applicants have any questions about the TRI proposal process or would like comments on drafts of their proposal, Master’s students should contact the TRI Program Manager or make an appointment to stop by the TRI office, which is located at 301 Prospect Street, room 202; and Doctoral students should contact the TRI Director or come by during office hours.

 II.
 THE PROPOSAL

 The proposal should be single-spaced and written in Times New Roman 12-point font with 1-inch margins.
 Excess pages will be discarded!
 Final proposals must include the following:

 2. Proposal Narrative (2 pp. maximum, excess pp will be discarded):

 The proposal narrative should include the following sections: